 1) CBT (Computer Based Test)

-The NMC CBT is a multiple choice test and can be taken at any of the Pearson VUE test centre available in most countries around the world.
+The NMC CBT is a multiple-choice test and can be taken at any of the Pearson VUE test centers available in most countries around the world.
 Candidates will be given a short tutorial on how to use the computer before starting the examination.

 2) OSCE (Objective Structured Clinical Examination)